Amed Rosario Player Props: Guardians vs. Brewers

-On Friday, Amed Rosario (.378 on-base percentage in past 10 games, 81 points above season-long percentage) and the Cleveland Guardians face the Milwaukee Brewers, whose starting pitcher will be Wade Miley.
-First pitch is at 7:10 PM ET.
+The Cleveland Guardians, including Amed Rosario (.378 on-base percentage in past 10 games, 82 points above season-long percentage), battle starter Freddy Peralta and the Milwaukee Brewers at Progressive Field, Saturday at 4:10 PM ET.

-In his last game he had a hitless showing (0-for-3 with an RBI) against the Athletics.
+In his last game he had a one-hit showing (1-for-4) against the Brewers.

 Amed Rosario Game Info & Props vs. the Brewers